 Here are some fun facts about ginger you probably didn’t know:

 1) The ginger plant is an herb.
 This is something I didn’t know!

 2) Ginger is not a root; it’s a rhizome.
 Rhizomes are underground stems.
-(Imagine how smart people will think you are if you bring up this little nugget at the dinner table.)
+(Imagine how intelligent people will think you are if you bring up this little nugget at the dinner table.)

-3) Ginger can grow up to 4 feet tall.
+3) The plant can grow up to 4 feet tall.
 It’s typically grown in the tropics and other warm regions.

-5) Slices of ginger are eaten in Japan in between food courses to clear the palate.
+5) Slices of ginger are eaten in Japan between food courses to clear the palate.

 How to preserve fresh ginger once you’ve cut into the root (or rhizome, now that we know better!)